sibblu/llm-agent-based-social-simulation-framework/readme.md

 ## Disclosure
 This project has been developed as a part of the master's thesis titled "Open-source Framework for Social Simulations using Generative-Agents with Opinion Dynamics as a Case Study" at the RWTH Aachen University, for the Master's program in Computational Social Systems.
-The thesis is supervised by Prof. Dr. Jana Lasser and Joao Pinheiro Neto.
+The thesis is supervised by Prof. Dr. Jana Lasser and Dr. Joao Pinheiro Neto.

 ## Features